 For further information please contact Sarah Byrne email@example.com at Hayes solicitors.Back to Full News

 Share this article:

 About the Author

-Sarah is an associate solicitor in the Property and Private Client team.
+Sarah is a senior associate solicitor in the Property team at Hayes solicitors.
 She has worked with a wide variety of clients throughout her career, and has extensive experience advising clients in relation to a broad range of transactions.
 In particular, Sarah has acted for clients in relation to the purchase, sale, mortgaging and refinancing of both residential and commercial properties.